Get Out to Vote

 Registering to Vote

-To register to vote in the State of Missouri, please visit Missouri Secretary of State's website.
-To register to vote in the State of Illinois by going to the State Board of Elections.
+To register to vote in the State of Missouri, please visit the Missouri Secretary of State's website.
+To register to vote in the State of Illinois, visit the State Board of Elections website.

 Voting Smart

-If you are wanting to look at the ballot before it election day, you can look at the Missouri Secretary of State's website or the Illinois Board of Elections' website will have more information as well.
+If you are wanting to look at the ballot before election day, you can look at the Missouri Secretary of State's website or the Illinois Board of Elections website.

-The best way to be an informed citizen at election time, is to be an informed citizen ALL of the time.
-You can become an informed citizen by staying attentive to the news and it is recommended that you rely on different news outlets to ensure the news you see is well-rounded.
+The best way to be an informed citizen at election time is to be an informed citizen ALL of the time.
+You can become an informed citizen by staying attentive to the news.
+It is recommended that you rely on different news outlets to ensure the news you see is well-rounded.

 Encouraging Others to Vote

 A lot of research has been done on how to get people to vote, and what discourages people from voting.
 This has resulted in some agreement on what individuals and organizations can do to get people to vote.
 Nonprofit VOTE is a nonprofit that works with other nonprofits to get people to participate and vote.
 Their website has a "Get-Out-the-Vote" page with resources on encouraging citizens to vote.
-One of these resources is the Seven Principles for Getting Out the Vote.
-These principles are easy ot put into practice, and they will get people out to vote.
+Rock the Vote offers resources to help your coworkers, classmates, friends, family, and members of your community vote.

 Success can be measured by how many people go out to vote.
 It is also possible to measure success by testing citizen knowledge of the political issues and political environment.